Kovel - guidebook

 The Jews of Kovel

-Jews began to settle in Kovel after the town had been granted the city rights in 1518.
-In 1536, Queen Bona confirmed privileges of the city and committed the Jews of Kovel to participate in the repairs of walls and bridges.
-She also issued a special act which stated that Jews should settle on designated streets and not among the Orthodox Catholics.
-In 1547, Bona imposed a tax on Jewish houses (except for the rabbi's house) and gave the Jews equal rights and obligations as those of the Christian population.
+Jewish settlement in Kovel began after the town was granted municipal rights in 1518.
+In 1536, Queen Bona confirmed the town privileges and obligated the Jews of Kovel to take part in repairing its walls and bridges.
+Additionally, she issued a special privilege allowing Jews to settle locally but only on streets designated for them and not among Orthodox Christians.
+In 1547, Bona imposed a tax on Jewish houses (except the rabbi’s house) and made the Jews equal to the Christian population in terms of their privileges and duties before the crown.

-The number of the Jews in Kovel began to increase in the 18th century.
-In 1765, there were 827 Jews in the city, who payed capitation tax (applied to each person).
-At the end of the 19th century, the Jews in Kovel outnumbered the residing Ukrainians.
-In 1893, the total number of inhabitants of Kovel was 15,116 people, including 5,498 Orthodox Catholics, 3,088 Roman Catholics, 5,810 Jews, 612 Protestants, and 108 people of other faiths.
+The number of Jews in Kovel began to increase in the 18th century.
+In 1765, there were 827 Jews registered in the town as poll tax payers (the tax had to be paid by every person aged one or above).
+Towards the end of the 19th century, the number of Jews in Kovel exceeded the number of Ukrainians.
+In 1893, the total population of Kovel was 15,116, which included 5,810 Jews, 5,498 Orthodox Christians, 3,088 Roman Catholics, 612 Protestants, and 108 adherents of other religions.
+In 1921, the town had 32,500 registered residents, including 15,000 Jews.

-At the beginning of the 20th century, there were several synagogues, including the Great Synagogue, built in 1886–1907.
-This unique monument, though rebuilt, retained its dignity despite the wars and revolutions.
-The former synagogue in Kovel is located at the intersection of Nezaleznosti and Volodymyrska Streets and is one of the buildings of the local sewing factory WKF Kovel.
-Before 2009, in front of the entrance to the synagogue, there was the Star of David; however, it has been blurred.
+By the early 20th century, there were several synagogues in Kovel, one of them was the Great Synagogue, built in 1886–1907.
+This unique, though reconstructed, monument has retained its grandeur despite wars, revolutions, confiscations of Jewish religious property and its reconstruction.
+The former Great Synagogue in Kovel is located at the intersection of Nezalezhnosti St. and Volodymyrska St. and is one of the buildings of the local sewing factory, WKF Kovel.
+Before 2009, a Star of David was visible in front of the entrance to the synagogue, but later it was painted over.

 Theatre in Kovel